jefrnc/github-actions-terraform/README.md

 If a Pull request is generated from develop to master, add the plan in the same PR.

+Example of the pull request and its linked plan: https://github.com/jefrnc/terraform-github-actions/pull/4

 ```yml
 name: 'Terraform'